Back

 Natural Resources Conservation and Management, AAS

-• Understand the complex biological, physical, and human interactions as they relate to natural resources and land management;
+• Analyze the complex biological, physical, and human interactions as they relate to natural resources and land management;

 • Demonstrate strong math and computer skills;